-The Factory Mode Enable (FMEN) instruction enhances Program and Erase performance for increase factory production throughput.
+The Factory Mode Enable (FMEN) instruction enhances Program and Erase performance to increase the factory production throughput.
 The FMEN instruction needs to be combined with the instructions which are intended to change the device content, like PP, 4PP, SE, BE32K, BE, and CE.